chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 > Elm drags Javascript 20% of the way towards Haskell.
 Purescript drags Haskell 20% of the way towards Javascript.
 > There are a lot more Javascript developers than Haskell developers and each has been pushed pretty heavily at those target audiences respectively.

+- One person believes Elm is more popular than PureScript because there are more people familiar with JavaScript, which has no common culture of principles and concepts, than with Haskell, which does.

 <hr>

 > This is written as gospel but it isn't.
 We're happily using Elm at CircuitHub with 50k lines of code and are yet to hit this ceiling.
 I understand Ed writes code differently than I do, but consider that maybe he writes code differently to you too.
 For some applications, they are just big because they are, well, big.
 Abstracting to the nth degree isn't going to shift the complexity away from a large feature set.
 In this space, I actually appreciate Elm's limited means of abstraction in return for the consistency I get.
 I just get my head down, write the code in the same boring pattern, and get the job done.
 I wouldn't want this approach in Haskell, but... tool for the job and all that.

 - 50k app and the "abstraction ceiling" has not been hit yet.
-App does require a lot of boilerplate-y code, but it works and solves the business problem at the end of the day
+App does require a lot of boilerplate-y code, but it works and solves the business problem at the end of the day.
+- One person believes that abstraction doesn't mitigate the complexities of an application which has a large feature set.

 < hr>

 > ...
 I just don't see a viable path to learning PureScript at all that doesn't start with "first, learn Haskell."
 There are not enough resources to walk people through the baby steps in PureScript itself; and as far as I can tell, the community is not at all interested in compromising their abstraction towers with any kind of simplified ideas at all!

 - Not many PS learning resources have been available in times past
-- Some perceive the core contributor's focus on developing the language over writing good documentation as a sort of "We're really smart.
+- Some perceive the core contributors' focus on developing the language over writing good documentation as a sort of "We're really smart.
 We won't come down to you; you'll have to come to us" mindset.
+- One person believes the PureScript core maintainers will reject any attempt to compromise their favored abstractions to move towards "simplified" ideas.
+These "simplified" ideas are likely intended to improve the language's ease–of-use and approachability.

 <hr>